In 2023 Vancouver celebrates the Lunar New Year with the 48th annual Chinese New Year Parade in Chinatown. It’s an impressive event!

-The Year of the Rabbit begins on January 22nd in 2023.
-The parade normally takes place on the first Sunday after the start of the New Year.
-In 2023, that means the parade takes place on the 22nd.
-There are also other events happening on that day, the night before, and for the rest of the week in various places throughout the Lower Mainland.
+The Year of the Snake begins on January 29th in 2025.
+Running since 1973, the parade takes place on the first Sunday after the start of the New Year.
+In 2025, consequently, that means the parade happens on February 2nd.
+Other events also happen on January 29th, the night before, and for the rest of the week in various places throughout the Lower Mainland.
+See below for details.

 Chinese New Year’s Parade in Vancouver’s Chinatown

-In years when it doesn’t get cancelled, a Vancouver cultural festivity that you don’t want to miss is Chinatown‘s New Year’s parade (unless of course you don’t like crowds).
+A Vancouver cultural festivity that you don’t want to miss is Chinatown‘s New Year’s parade (unless of course you don’t like crowds).
+In 2025 the event celebrates its 51st anniversary!

-Th last year the parade happened was in 2022.
-That year there were about six dozen entries comprising over 3000 participants.
-At the parade in 2023 you can expect to see marching bands, Chinese lion dancing and entries by numerous community businesses and non-profit groups.
+At the parade there are marching bands, Chinese lion dancing and entries by numerous community businesses and non-profit groups.

 When and Where

-TIP: Right in the heart of Chinatown is the International Village Mall.
+TIP #2: Right in the heart of Chinatown is the International Village Mall.
 It’s an especially interesting place to visit on the weekend of the Lunar New Year.
 On the day of the parade and the day before, the mall is full of vendors selling artisan products and Chinese New Year-themed souvenirs.
-In 2023 there are also dozens of live rabbits on site in celebration of the Year of the Rabbit!
-Either before or after the parade, check it out!

 Want to learn about Chinatown and its history?
 Want to see inside some of its heritage buildings?
 Then go for a walk with Historical Chinatown Tours.
 The lady who leads them is an expert on the area and gets exceptional reviews!
 The tours take place around Chinese New Year, but at other times of the year too!